levent91/instagram-scraper/README.md

+# Instagram Scraper is under maintenance!!!
+**Don't use this scraper now!**
+Instagram changed layout of their pages.
+The team is working on a prompt fix.
+All current users of this scraper will be notified over email once the fix is available.
+It should happen within a day.

 ## Features
 Our free Instagram Scraper allows you to scrape posts from a user's profile page, hashtag page, or place.
 When a link to an Instagram post is provided, it can scrape Instagram comments.